What every CSO should know about data security challenges

 Unless organizations choose an alternative course and implement it quickly they run the risk of landing in an impossible situation - data that their organization relies on to function and data that they are responsible for will reside in myriad servers, datacenters, and workstations over which they have absolutely no power.

-Rake Narang: What would you advise CSOs on implementing a secured Data in Motion strategy that avoids disrupting operations?
+Info Security PG: What would you advise CSOs on implementing a secured Data in Motion strategy that avoids disrupting operations?

 David Gibson: First and foremost, gain visibility.
 Know where your data is stored, who has access to it, who uses it and what it contains.